harsharyan542/micro-url/README.md

 ## 📞 Support

-For support, email your-email@example.com or open an issue on GitHub.
+For support, email your-harsharyan542@gmail.com or open an issue on GitHub.

 ---

-**Made with ❤️ by [Your Name]**
+**Made with ❤️ by ARYAN HARSH**

-Similar code found with 1 license type